blueoceanideas/discourse-whitelist-all-html/README.md

-# discourseoptin
+# discourse-whitelist-all-html
-Whitelist a div id
+Whitelist all HTML tags custom classes and ID's